 It’s also a huge privilege to be involved with my family’s restoration project of the UK’s largest Georgian Walled Garden – The Walled Gardens at Croome Court.
 My parents as custodians took on the overgrown wilderness and dilapidated buildings within the 7 acre plot back in 2000, and have been lovingly restoring it back to the working kitchen gardens it once was in the early 18th century.
 The gardens are now open to the public to enjoy from Easter until the end of September every Friday, Saturday, Sunday and on Bank Holiday Mondays.
 Fresh produce is picked and on sale during these times when available.

 My passion for food and burgers (as well as a few friends) inspired me to start my food blog ‘Pershore Patty’ back in January 2017.
 Excited by all of the wonderful and unique places in my home county, I decided to launch The Foodie Card in Worcestershire 18 months later, as a way of encouraging local people to support their independent food & drink businesses.
-The Card is now also accepted at some of the best food & drink places in Herefordshire, and will be coming soon to Gloucestershire!
+The Card is now also accepted at some of the best food & drink places in Herefordshire and Gloucestershire, as well as being accepted by a number of online shops & pop-up traders!

 Thanks for reading.